dstepanov/coffeescript-netbeans/README.markdown

 ### VERSION HISTORY:

+* 0.9.2

+  * CoffeeScript updated to v1.1.2

+  * Rhino updated to 1.7R3

+  * Bugfixes

 * 0.9.1

-  Added the support for indentation & formatting
+  * Added the support for indentation & formatting

 * 0.9

-  CoffeeScript updated to v1.1.1
+  * CoffeeScript updated to v1.1.1

-  Added syntax highlighting and error checking in scripts (HTML, PHP)
+  * Added syntax highlighting and error checking in scripts (HTML, PHP)

 ### INSTRUCTIONS: